TWMX RACING RULES AND REGULATIONS

 Awards and Prizes: Awards and prizes not picked up on the day of the event or designated pick-up date by TWMX will be forfeited if not claimed by the racer.
 Day end trophies are awarded to the top 30 percent in each class and are available after the final scoring for each race has been posted.
 Series end trophies are awarded to the top three (3) in each class regardless of the number of entries in that class (no class minimum).

-Participation Trophies: Regardless of finish position, the following classes are awarded a participation trophy at each event: PW/XR Intro, Pee Wee Starter, Pee Wee Beginner, Pee Wee Beginner Advanced, 65 Beginner, 85/150 Intro-Beginner.
+Participation Trophies: Regardless of finish position, the following classes are awarded a participation trophy at each event: PW/XR Intro, Pee Wee Starter, 65cc Starter, 65cc Beginner, 85/150 Starter.

 Series Prizes: Series prizes are awarded to the top 30 percent in each class regardless of the number of entries in that class (no class minimum).
 In addition, a random drawing is held for any additional prizes available for other participants in the series regardless of finish position.